Apply fa fa-search

 Over three trimesters, you will gain advanced insight into not only the work of a documentary and factual specialist but also into the implications of creating and delivering screen content based in real world contributors and subjects to a wide variety of audiences and screen platforms.

-In Trimester 1, you will explore the responsibilities and practices of factual filmmaking and the essential skills of a documentary specialist.
-You will also join with students from other pathways to make a short video using a camera phone or similar, to make a statement.
+In Trimester One, you will explore the responsibilities and practices of factual filmmaking and the essential skills of a documentary specialist.
 Alongside that, you will explore your own qualities as you build a career profile that will develop as the course – and your understanding – increases.

-Your second Trimester consists of three modules designed to synthesise the skills and knowledge acquired in Trimester 1 into a collaborative production exercise.
-Alongside this, you will deepen your understanding of industry and the documentary and factual content maker’s place within it.
+Trimester Two consists of three modules designed to synthesise the skills and knowledge acquired in Trimester One into a collaborative production exercise.
+Alongside this, you will deepen your understanding of industry and marketplace and the documentary and factual content maker’s place within it.
 In addition, you will develop the research and analytical skills expected in both your academic and professional practice.

-In Trimester 3, you will draw together your practical, theoretical, and industry understanding into the creation and delivery of a filmed artefact, and complete your career plan as part of your progression into real world employment.
+In Trimester Three, you will draw together your practical, theoretical, and industry understanding into the creation and delivery of a filmed artefact and complete your career plan as part of your progression into real world employment.

 overview